Nicki Minaj And The Price Of Stan Culture

-Of all the latest phenomenon the internet has created, stan culture is one of the most concerning, according to the Daily Beast.
+Of all the latest phenomena the internet has created, stan culture is one of the most concerning, according to the Daily Beast.
 A “stan” is someone who is a “hyper-devoted” fan.
 The Urban Dictionary describes the term as based on the 2000 song “Stan,” in which the central character was obsessed with rapper Eminem.
 The word is also a portmanteau, combining the words “stalker” and “fan.”

-Though the term is often used glibly, the effects of stan culture has lead many to block commenters on social media, cite them for harassment, and even remove themselves from social media altogether.
+Though the term is often used glibly, the effects of stan culture has led many to block commenters on social media, cite them for harassment, and even remove themselves from social media altogether.
 Writer Stereo Williams addresses stan culture in an article for the Daily Beast, saying that though most stans are “insufferable little disciples” who constantly fawn over their favorite celebrity or source of entertainment, “the worst kind of stans wield their fandom like a sword, ready to cut down anyone that crosses their fave.”

 A recent example of toxic stan culture has been the numerous incidents with Nicki Minaj fans, known as “The Barbz.”
 When blogger Wanna Thompson tweeted that she thought it would be good for Nicki Minaj to “put out mature content.”